 We hope the information above has proven useful.
 If you’d now like to discuss starting a swimming pool accident claim with us, please call on 0800 652 1345.
 We’ll provide a no-obligation review of your claim and offer free legal advice on whatever you decide to do next.

-If the claim is suitable and accepted by one of our personal injury solicitors, you’ll benefit from their skills on a No Win, No Fee basis.
-You won’t pay a penny in legal fees upfront and you also won’t have to pay if the claim fails.
+Crucially, any claims accepted by our personal injury solicitors are managed on a No Win, No Fee basis.
+As such, you won’t pay a penny in legal fees upfront and you also won’t have to pay if the claim fails.

-If there’s anything else you’d like to know about swimming pool accident claims, please connect with one of our live chat advisors, or you can request a consultation here.
+If there’s anything else you’d like to know about swimming pool accident claims, please connect with one of our advisors through the live chat, or you can request a consultation here.